terl/lazysodium-java/README.md

 ## Quick start

-This is by no means a comprehensive introduction to Lazysodium.
 Please view the [official documentation](https://docs.lazycode.co/lazysodium/installation) for a more comprehensive guide.

 ### 1. Install
 Install by adding the bintray repository and the dependency.